nathanmacinnes/scoped-style/README.md

 # scoped-style
 _Scope some CSS._

-A quick-and-dirty module to scope a fragment of CSS to a particular HTML element and make sure it doesn't interfere with the rest of your page.
+A quick-and-dirty angularjs module to scope a fragment of CSS to a particular HTML element and make sure it doesn't interfere with the rest of your page.
 I anticipate it'll be most useful in compiled templates, to make modules even more modular.